bharathgs/Awesome-pytorch-list/README.md

 144. [PyTorch/XLA](https://github.com/pytorch/xla): PyTorch/XLA is a Python package that uses the XLA deep learning compiler to connect the PyTorch deep learning framework and Cloud TPUs.
 145. [webdataset](https://github.com/tmbdev/webdataset): WebDataset is a PyTorch Dataset (IterableDataset) implementation providing efficient access to datasets stored in POSIX tar archives.
 146. [volksdep](https://github.com/Media-Smart/volksdep): volksdep is an open-source toolbox for deploying and accelerating PyTorch, Onnx and Tensorflow models with TensorRT.
+147. [PyTorch-StudioGAN](https://github.com/POSTECH-CVLab/PyTorch-StudioGAN): StudioGAN is a Pytorch library providing implementations of representative Generative Adversarial Networks (GANs) for conditional/unconditional image generation.
+StudioGAN aims to offer an identical playground for modern GANs so that machine learning researchers can readily compare and analyze a new idea.

 ## Tutorials, books, & examples